AbedElazizShe/light_compressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1ZQLRfZbtNH2RIk4XeGYgfaNTkofVmcOr/view?usp=sharing).
+- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1f6le0IyTqG2apMdwywNkz0ZgUu_M9EXn/view?usp=sharing).

 ## Compatibility
 Minimum Android SDK: the plugin requires a minimum API level of 21.

 The minimum iOS version supported is 11.

+## What's next?

+- Allow passing a custom video width, height, and bitrate to avoid allowing the library to auto-generate the values.
+- Improve the speed of compression.
+- Simplify the plugin's APIs to make it easier to implement.

 ## Dart Versions